cseanburns/personal_knowledge_mgmt/src/11-web-sources-part-1.md

 The Data Tools dropbox box provides employment change data for various sectors of the U.S.
-As of [May 2023][dataBLS], we see that manufacturing jobs in the U.S. increased by an estimated 29,000, government jobs decreased by an estimated 9,000, and overall non-farm jobs increased by 372,000.
+As of [May 2023][dataBLS], we see that manufacturing jobs in the U.S. decreased by an estimated 2,000, government jobs increased by an estimated 56,000, and overall non-farm jobs increased by 339,000.

 The [CPI Inflation Calculator][cpiBLS] shows how the value of the dollar has changed over time.